gotwalt/sonos/Readme.markdown

 ### CLI

 There is a very limited CLI right now.
-You can run `sonos discover` to get the IP of one of your devices.
-Run `sonos discover --all` to get all of them.
+You can run `sonos devices` to get the IP of all of your devices.

 You can also run `sonos pause_all` to pause all your Sonos groups.